MohnyH/simple-app/README.md

 # Let's get started

-Here we go ..
+before you go, I just implemented a few improvements and bug fixes at the core and I created this repository for beginners only, right?
+So I don't recommend that using this libraries and frameworks for large scale applications at all, here we go!

 * What's this:

-This is simple cross-platform app based on Ionic framework (Web/iOS/Android/Desktop).
+This is simple cross-platform app based on React and Ionic framework (WEB/PWA/iOS/Android/Desktop).
 Also note that I've no support for this project, but everything works perfectly!
 You can use this template in all platforms by their default system settings and user interfaces.